cs5250-24s/cs5250-24s/docs/asg1/task-boot.md

 # Task 3: Experience the Boot Sequence

-You should work in the VM you created in Task 1.

 ## Installing QEMU

 QEMU is an open-source machine emulator that allows you to run virtual machines and emulate different architectures on your own system.